kknb1982/pands-project/README.md

     createsimplehist()

 These histograms without colouring by species are hard to read and only show the overall spread of the data, it does not help to decide which variables actually allow identification of the species.
-Therefore, there is a further module `gethisto()` creating individual plots, coloured by species.
+Therefore, there is a further function `gethisto()` creates individual plots, coloured by species.

 The next function creates scatter plot for the variable pairs and histograms for the univariate plots.